andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 10-element vector the same way `read "hello" :: Int` would give you an `Int`.

+Here’s something important: note that it’s much harder to implement this incorrectly.
+Before, you could give the matrix the wrong dimensions (maybe you flipped the parameters?), or gave the wrong parameter to the vector generator.

+But here, you are guaranteed/forced to return the correctly sized vectors and matrices.
+In fact, you *don’t even have to worry* about it — it’s handled automatically by the magic of type inference! (take *that*, Idris![^1]) I consider this a very big victory.
+One of the whole points of types is to give you less to “worry about”, as a programmer.
+Here, we completely eliminate an *entire dimension* of programmer concern.

 ### Singletons and Induction detour

 The code for the updated `randomNet` takes a bit of explaining.